Damian-Curran/pdf-box-placer/README.md

 Uses PDF.js to load a pdf and uses css to draw a box which provides (x,y) co-ordinates and the page number

-# TO-DO's and implementation ideas
+# To-Do's and implementation ideas

 ## multiple x,y coords for boxes on PDF
 - onClick add coords to list (append)